Biosteve/MSc_repository/README.md

 📊 Key Visualizations :arrow_right: [HeatMap](output/Pheatmap_0days.tiff)

 🚀 How to Run
-:arrow_right: To run the pipeline locally: Execute scripts in this order:
+- To run the pipeline locally: Execute scripts in this order:
+-
 1. Radia_positioning.R
 2. Gene density.R
 3. Phylostratigraphy.R